-The 3 tool functions are the must-have in your multi-tool, regardless what your bike set up is:
+These 3 tool functions are the must-have in your multitool, regardless what your bike set up is:

 Hex Keys.
 Also known as allen keys, the 4/5/6mm hex keys are most commonly used.
 They can be found on almost all bolts in bottle cages, headset, stem, seatpost, chainrings, derailleur and shoe cleats.

 If you're using a Shimano, Look, Time or Speedplay pedals, then you'll need a 8mm hex key in the event you'll need to remove them (very unlikely).
 If you're at home, a pedal wrench would be a better tool.

 Smaller, compact sized multitool like the Park Tool IB-2 doesn't come with a 8mm hex key.
 It has a removable adapter that converts from 6mm to 8mm hex key.

 Torx Drivers.
 The torx head has a 6 pointed star pattern.
 Over the past 5 to 6 years, bike component manufacturers like Fizik, Zipp and SRAM are increasingly leaning towards using T-25 bolts in their components.

 The reasoning is simple.
 With hex bolts (especially those 3mm and below), they're prone to being stripped out over times.
 The 6 pointed star pattern allows you to exert a higher torque on the bolt head compared to a hex bolt.